Bethieieio/project-one-harlow-marina/README.md

 ## Planning Stage
 ### Target Audience
 - Users who already have a boat and want to store it in a marina.
-- Users who want to find the latest offers at the sites cafe
+- Users who want to find the latest offers at the sites cafe.
-- Users who want to contact the marina team
+- Users who want to contact the marina team.
 - Users who are new to boating and want to find more about inland water life.

 ### User Stories
-- As a user I want to find where the marina is located
+- As a user I want to find where the marina is located.
-- As a user I want to be able to call the marina
+- As a user I want to be able to call the marina.
-- As a user I want to see a list of facilities at the marina
+- As a user I want to see a list of facilities at the marin.
-- As a user I want to be able to see what is for sale at the cafe
+- As a user I want to be able to see what is for sale at the cafe.
-- As a user I want to be able to sign up to the mailing list
+- As a user I want to be able to sign up to the mailing list.
-- As a user I want to be able to find the marina's social pages
+- As a user I want to be able to find the marina's social pages.

 ### Site Aims
-- To educate users about the marina
+- To educate users about the marina.
-- To make the user up to date with cafe offers
+- To make the user up to date with cafe offers.
-- To easily communicate with users for any queries they have
+- To easily communicate with users for any queries they have.
-- To advertise the facilities the marina to show them the site is a one stop location for boatin needs.
+- To advertise the facilities the marina to show them the site is a one stop location for boating needs.
-- To show the current up to date mooring fees
+- To show the current up to date mooring fees.

 ### Colour Schemes
 - I used [Coolors](https://coolors.co) to help me choose the above colours of #FFF3B0 yellow and #3c54a3 blue.
 They are colours that represent the sun and water respectively and both colours stand out and are easy to see as text when the other colour is its background partner.
-I also used black and white as black can be seen with the yellow background and white to give the site cleaniness and a llight airy feel (background).
+I also used black and white as black can be seen with the yellow background and white to give the site cleaniness and a light airy feel (background).
 ![image](assets/images/coolors.png)

 ### Typeography
 - [Google-Fonts](https://fonts.google.com/) is what used to pick the three types of font I have on the website.
 - Cinzel used in headings and the nav bar.
 It is a bold stand out presence with its all caps look.
 - Yellowtail is only used for the motto.
-I just really like it, very flowy that matches what the motto means    .
+I just really like it, very flowy that matches what the motto means.
 - Zilla Slab used in all other text.
 Very simple and easy to read.
 It matches the heading font perfectly.

 ## Page Content